Show All Answers

 Freedom of Information Law requests pertaining to records held by County Departments can be obtained by contacting the Chemung County Public Information Director.
 Visit the FOIL Request Information page to learn more.

-Birth and death certificates are available from the Vital Records Department, which is located at 103 Washington Street in Elmira.
+Birth and death certificates are available from the Vital Records Department, located at 103 Washington Street in Elmira.
 Certificates are only available for births and deaths that only occurred in Chemung County.
 Visit the Health Department's Vital Records page for more information.

 The first thing to do is call a plumber.
 Most blockages are found to be in the lateral which is the owner's responsibility to have cleaned and repaired if necessary.
 The owner is responsible for the lateral from their house to the main in the street.
 If the plumber finds the blockage is in the sewer main, your plumber should contact us at 607-737-6223, so we can discuss the issue with him and check the sewer main.
 This number is monitored after regular business hours as well.